Topological quantum number

 In physics, a topological quantum number (also called topological charge) is any quantity, in a physical theory, that takes on only one of a discrete set of values, due to topological considerations.
 Most commonly, topological quantum numbers are topological invariants associated with topological defects or soliton-type solutions of some set of differential equations modeling a physical system, as the solitons themselves owe their stability to topological considerations.
 The specific "topological considerations" are usually due to the appearance of the fundamental group or a higher-dimensional homotopy group in the description of the problem, quite often because the boundary, on which the boundary conditions are specified, has a non-trivial homotopy group that is preserved by the differential equations.
 The topological quantum number of a solution is sometimes called the winding number of the solution, or, more precisely, it is the degree of a continuous mapping.

-Recent ideas about the nature of phase transitions indicates that topological quantum numbers, and their associated solutions, can be created or destroyed during a phase transition.
+The concept of topological quantum numbers being created or destroyed during phase transitions emerged in condensed matter physics in the 1970s.The Kosterlitz-Thouless Transition demonstrated how topological defects, like vortices, could be created and annihilated during phase transitions in two-dimensional systems.
+Concurrently, in quantum field theory the 't Hooft-Polyakov monopole model demonstrated how topological structures, such as magnetic monopoles, could appear or disappear depending on the phase of a field, linking phase transitions to shifts in topological quantum numbers.
+In the 1980s, Haldane's theoretical model demonstrated that materials can possess topological quantum numbers like the Chern number, which can lead to different phases of matter.
+This concept was further explored with the development of topological phases, including the fractional quantum Hall effects and topological insulators.